Politics of Bulgaria: Parliamentary

-The 2020–2021 Bulgarian protests were triggered on 9 July 2020 when the Presidency of Bulgaria was raided by police and prosecutors as a result of a long-lasting conflict between the prime minister Boyko Borisov and the president Rumen Radev.
+The 2020–2021 Bulgarian protests were triggered on 9 July 2020, when the Presidency of Bulgaria was raided by police and prosecutors as a result of a long-lasting conflict between the prime minister Boyko Borisov and the president Rumen Radev.
 In April 2021, Borisov's party, center-right, pro-European GERB won the parliamentary election.
 It was again the largest party of the parliament but it did not get the absolute majority, indicating difficult coalition talks.
 All other parties refused to form a government, and after a brief deadlock, another elections were called for July 2021, with Stefan Yanev serving as an interim prime minister of a caretaker cabinet until then.

-In the July 2021 snap election, an anti-elite party called There Is Such a People (ITN) finished first with 24.08 percent and former prime minister Boyko Borisov's GERB-led coalition finished second with 23.51 percent of the vote.
+In the July 2021 snap election, an anti-elite party called There Is Such a People (ITN) finished first with 24.08 percent, and former prime minister Boyko Borisov's GERB-led coalition finished second with 23.51 percent of the vote.
 A coalition government was unable to be formed, and so a third parliamentary election was scheduled for November 2021 to align with the regularly scheduled presidential election.
 In the 2021 Bulgarian general election, Kiril Petkov's PP party emerged as surprise victors over the conservative GERB party, which had dominated Bulgarian politics in the last decade.
 In December 2021, Bulgaria's parliament formally elected Kiril Petkov as the country's next prime minister, ending a months-long political crisis.
 The new centrist-led government was a coalition led by Petkov's anti-corruption We Continue The Change party (PP) with three other political groups: the left-wing Bulgarian Socialist Party, the anti-elite There Is Such A People party, and the liberal group Democratic Bulgaria.
 They together control 134 seats in Bulgaria's 240-seat parliament.
 The cabinet of Kiril Petkov fell after a vote of no confidence of 22 June 2022.
 President Radev appointed Galab Donev as acting prime minister to lead a caretaker cabinet.
-Bulgaria's fourth parliamentary elections in less than two years will be held on October 2, 2022.
+Bulgaria's fourth parliamentary elections in less than two years were held on October 2, 2022.

 In April 2023, because of the political deadlock, Bulgaria held its fifth parliamentary election since April 2021.
 GERB was the biggest, winning 69 seats.
 The bloc led by We Continue the Change won 64 seats in the 240-seat parliament.
 In June 2023, Prime Minister Nikolai Denkov formed a new coalition between We Continue The Change and GERB.
 According to the coalition agreement, Denkov will lead the government for the first nine months.
 He will be succeeded by former European Commissioner, Mariya Gabriel, of the GERB party.
 She will take over as prime minister after nine months.